NUMEV Seminar “Acoustic Tomography: Context, Assessment, Prospects, and Experimental Research Tools”

 LMA UMR 7031, Marseille, France

-The aim of tomography is to produce cross-sectional images of objects.
-X-ray tomography (or scannography), the benchmark technique in this field, achieves this using X-rays.
-Acoustic tomography attempts to do the same using acoustic waves: either ultrasound waves in biomedical applications and non-destructive testing, or sound waves or even infrasound waves (depending on the scale of interest) in geophysics (Lefebvre et al. 2009).
-Acoustic probing signals (usually broadband pulses) are sent to the object to be imaged from transmitters positioned at a number of points outside the object, the field transmitted or diffracted by the object is captured using transducers also positioned outside the object, and the data is inverted using ad-hoc algorithms.
+The objective of tomography is to produce cross-sectional images of objects.
+X-ray tomography (or CT scanning), the gold standard in this field, achieves this result using X-rays.
+Acoustic tomography attempts to do the same using acoustic waves: either ultrasonic waves in the biomedical field and in non-destructive testing, or sound waves or even infrasound waves (depending on the scales of interest) in the field of geophysics (Lefebvre et al. 2009).
+To do this, acoustic sounding signals (usually broadband pulses) are sent to the object to be imaged from transmitters located at a number of points outside the object. the field transmitted or diffracted by the object is captured using transducers also placed outside the object, and the data is inverted using ad hoc algorithms.

-For several years now, however, the field of application of ultrasound tomography has been extended to musculoskeletal tissues of the lower limbs (arms) and upper limbs (legs) containing one or two long bones (Lasaygues et al. 2022).
-The linear approximations previously used to examine soft tissues are no longer valid, and severely limit the use of tomography (and ultrasound too).
-Nevertheless, in children, whose bones are still immature and cartilaginous, certain limits can be overcome by non-linear approaches to inversion, and ultrasound tomography imaging is conceivable (Doveri et al. 2021), even going so far as to parameterize mapping by associating a gray level with one or two acoustic parameters such as ultrasound velocity or attenuation (Doveri et al. 2022).
+For several years now, however, the scope of ultrasonic tomography has been expanding to include musculoskeletal tissues of the lower limbs (arms) and upper limbs (legs) containing one or two long bones (Lasaygues et al. 2022).
+The linear approximations used until now for soft tissue examination are no longer valid and severely limit the use of tomography (as well as ultrasound).
+Nevertheless, in children, whose bones are still immature and cartilaginous, certain limitations can be overcome by non-linear inversion approaches, and ultrasound tomography imaging is feasible (Doveri et al. 2021), even going as far as parameterizing maps by associating a gray level with one or two acoustic parameters such as ultrasound velocity or attenuation (Doveri et al. 2022).

-The introductory presentation will cover the basics of acoustic propagation and diffraction, associated electroacoustics (transducers, acoustic field, focusing) and ultrasound and tomographic imaging.
-Basic mathematical formulations will be recalled, and developed to move from imaging low-contrast media, such as fibrous breast tissue, to more high-contrast media, such as the musculoskeletal tissues of children.
+In this presentation, the introductory lecture will cover the basics of acoustic propagation and diffraction, associated electroacoustics (transducers, acoustic field, focusing), and ultrasound and tomographic imaging.
+The basic mathematical formulations will be reviewed and developed to move from imaging low-contrast media, such as fibrous breast tissue, to higher-contrast media, such as the musculoskeletal tissue of children.

 “Ultrasound Computed Tomography using linear and non-linear inversion schemes